How will Emission Control Area changes affect fuel oil demand in the Mediterranean? - Vortexa

 Declining voyages passing through the Mediterranean Sea

 Voyages passing through the Mediterranean have gradually declined since the start of the year due to lower transits via the Suez Canal.
-The percentage of vessels equipped with scrubbers travelling through the Mediterranean has also fallen since the Red Sea attacks as these have entirely bypassed the Mediterranean when heading from the Atlantic to the Pacific Basin and vice versa.
+The percentage of vessels equipped with scrubbers travelling through the Mediterranean has also fallen since the Red Sea attacks as these voyages have entirely bypassed the Mediterranean when heading from the Atlantic to the Pacific Basin and vice versa.
 However, we saw a slight rebound in the scrubber fleet usage in October, and this trend will likely solidify closer to the ECA initiation start date.

 Fuel oil supply/demand changes within the Mediterranean